‘PEOPLE will die if nothing is done soon’.

 ‘Buckingham Court say it belongs to Hampshire Highways and vice versa.
 I have historical documents showing it belongs to Buckingham Court, though.
 It’s annoying everyone keeps passing the buck.’

-Worryingly, cracks along the garage floor can be seen where tree roots are pushing through.
+Worryingly, cracks along the garage floor can be seen where tree routes are pushing through.
 Wonky garage roofs where the ground has become uneven can also be seen.

 Another resident, Kevin Turner, said: ‘There are some big cracks that have started appearing.
 We just want this to be sorted out before people are hurt.
 We do not want compensation.